About

-We combine precision manufacturing, biomaterials, and emerging biophysics to develop bio-integrated technologies that allow us to precisely record, understand, and modulate biology.
-We are particularly interested in applying these technologies to interrogate the complex nervous circuits and microbial activities.
+We combine precision manufacturing, biomaterials, and emerging biophysics to develop bio-integrated technologies that allow us to precisely record, understand, and modulate biological systems.
+We are particularly interested in applying these technologies to interrogate the complex nervous circuits, to identify and screen new biomarkers, and to manipulate microbial activities.

-We hope these technologies and findings will eventually contribute to both human and planetary health through the creation of new diagnostics, therapeutics, and sustainable materials.
+We hope these technologies and findings will eventually contribute to both physical and mental health through the creation of new diagnostics and therapeutics.

 Work in our lab can be broadly divided into the following interconnected domains: